 Everton Football Club Tour

 Everton Football Club is known as “The People’s Club” and “The Friendly Club”.
 If you’re a Toffees fan, then a Tour of Goodison is a must.

 You’ll see the players changing rooms, sit in the director’s box and get pitchside through the player’s tunnel.

 The Magical Mystery Tour takes you on a journey through the life, times and iconic destinations made famous by The Beatles.

-The tour bus is not accessible to full-time wheelchair users as there are 3 steps to get on and off the tour bus.
-Wheelchairs can be carried in the luggage area of the coach.
+The tour bus is not accessible to full-time wheelchair users as there are three steps to get on and off the tour bus.
+Wheelchairs can be transported in the luggage area of the coach.

 Liverpool City Sights

 Liverpool City Sights operate a fleet of open-top tour buses.
 With multiple tours, including Liverpool City Centre sights and Beatles Tours, you’re sure to find a tour that suits you.

 The fleet of double-decker buses is accessible for wheelchair users on the lower deck.